manuel-serrano/icfp2024-sudoku/README.md

 monitor the execution of the solver from the inside.

-The `Sudoku` JavaScript constructor in `sudoku.hh.mjs` generates a HipHop solver by running in parallel builtins components and the strategies.
-For this assigment, you should add a new `par` construct to the `fork` inside the `abort immediate` (line 56) of the `Sudoku` machine that would implement your observer.
+The `Sudoku` JavaScript constructor in `sudoku.hh.mjs` generates a HipHop solver by running in parallel the builtin components (lines 57, 59, and 61) and the strategies (line 63).
+For this assigment, you should add a new `par` construct to the `fork` inside the `abort immediate` (line 56) of the `Sudoku` machine that implements your observer.

 For debugging and developing, if you need to generate a trace you can use the Hiphop `pragma` statement as in the following